otrekw/azure-docs.de-de/articles/postgresql/howto-read-replicas-portal.md

 ## <a name="prerequisites"></a>Voraussetzungen
-Ein [Azure Database for PostgreSQL-Server](quickstart-create-server-database-portal.md), der als Masterserver verwendet wird
+Ein [Azure Database for PostgreSQL-Server](quickstart-create-server-database-portal.md), der als primärer Server verwendet wird.

 ## <a name="azure-replication-support"></a>Azure-Replikationsunterstützung